-The population of bottlenose dolphin using the UK EEZ overall has continued to increase since 2005 and the range has remained stable.
+The population and range of bottlenose dolphin using the Irish Sea management unit has remained stable overall since 2005.

 8. Main pressures

 8.1 Characterisation of pressures

 Table 3: Pressures affecting the species, including timing and importance/impact ranking.
 Pressures are defined as factors acting currently and/or during the reporting period (2019-2024).
 Rankings are: High (direct/immediate influence and/or large spatial extent) and Medium (moderate direct/immediate influence, mainly indirect and/or regional extent).